 Bananas originated in Malaysia and the oldest findings date back to 6th century BC.
-It seems like Alexander the Great is the one who took bananas with him back to the western world.
+Alexander the Great is the one who took bananas with him back to the western world.
 China has grown bananas forever, but these particular bananas became popular only in the 20th century.
 It is said that Americans didn’t get to taste bananas until 350 years after it originated in Asia!

 Here are some interesting facts about Banana, some food for thought!